 Epoxy Crack Repair is ideal for cracks up to 2cm deep.
 Repairing small concrete cracks can be hugely cost-effective in the long run as over time cracks will expand and cause the concrete around them to weaken and possibly become dangerous.

 Resin jointing allows the concrete structure to move without deforming the joint and surrounding nosing.
 Resin joints are harder than mastic/silicon jointing types.

 In conclusion, when dealing with repairs of concrete, it is clear resin is the most cost-effective and durable substance to use.
 Furthermore, if you have scuffs, scratches and scrapes which need covering, an epoxy self-levelling screed may be the best option.
 For larger holes, a resin grout or mortar would be the best aid.
 For cracks in concrete, an epoxy resin applied through a grouting gun can seal the cracks.
 This makes them waterproof and stops them from getting bigger or creating a work hazard.

 There is much to consider when repairing an existing concrete floor.
 If you need any more free technical advice or a no-obligation quote.
 Please use our contact form below or visit our contact page for other ways to get in touch.

-Monarch is based in Sheffield, Dronfield, South Yorkshire, North Yorkshire, Greater Manchester and Halifax.
-We install resin flooring throughout the UK and have 30 years experience in our trade.
+Monarch is based in Derbyshire, Lancashire, Leicestershire and South Yorkshire.
+We install resin flooring throughout the UK including Leicester, Leeds, Nottingham and Bradford and have 30 years experience in our trade.

 Furthermore, if you would like to get in touch with Monarch you can use the contact form below.
 For more ways to get in touch, you can visit our contact page or visit us at our Dronfield office.